“At what point should I hire a property manager?”

 Over the years, I’ve owned rental real estate in my home state of Texas as well as Colorado, Nevada, and California.
 Excluding my first property in Texas, my first act after buying a rental property was hiring a property manager.
 In each case, my results — cash on cash return, tax benefits, and capital gains — all fit the numbers I forecast with a rental property calculator before buying.

-My results were due to the combination of buying and selling the right property at the right time and the due diligence I put in to hire the right property manager after my purchase.
+Sure, buying the right properties helped.
+But just as important was the due diligence to hire the right property manager.
 In each case, I selected a property manager with at least a decade of experience with similar properties in the local market, a cadre of satisfied clients, great business and credit references, and verifiable accounting and administrative systems.

 Because for long-distance real estate investing, I need regular, timely, and complete financial information, which means hiring only the best property managers.

 - Property managers handle the day-to-day operations of managing rental units.

 - Common duties include filling vacant units, collecting rents, and overseeing property repairs and maintenance.

 - Outsourcing property management comes with pros and cons beyond the obvious cost and alleviated landlord headaches.

 As any seasoned landlord will tell you, rental properties aren’t nearly the passive investments that many a fast-talking guru would have you believe.
 They come with considerable labor — labor you can either perform yourself or outsource.